Batteries for Electric Vehicles

 - Intermediate processes: The third type of process is between the two extremes.
 Such processes may accept multiple kinds of batteries, unlike direct recovery, but recover materials further along the production chain than smelting does.

-Separation of different kinds of battery materials is often a stumbling block for the recovery of high-value materials.
-Therefore, battery design that takes disassembly and recycling in mind is important to the success of battery recycling.
-Standardization of batteries, materials, and cell design would also make recycling easier and more cost-effective.
+Separating the different kinds of battery materials is often a stumbling block in recovering high-value materials.
+Therefore, battery design that considers disassembly and recycling is important in order for electric-drive vehicles to succeed from a sustainability standpoint.
+Standardizing batteries, materials, and cell design would also make recycling easier and more cost-effective.

-Learn more about research and development of batteries from the National Renewable Energy Laboratory's energy storage subsite and the U.S. Department of Energy Vehicle Technologies Office's energy storage pages.
-Also, learn about the advanced battery projects for electric drive vehicles funded by the U.S. Department of Energy under the American Recovery and Reinvestment Act.
+Learn more about research and development of batteries from the National Renewable Energy Laboratory's energy storage pages and the U.S. Department of Energy Vehicle Technologies Office's batteries page.